ednieuw/Pocuter-Wordwatch/README.md

 8 Menu driven control of preferences with serial monitor, BLE and WIFI-html page<br />
 9 Buttons<br />
 10 Four languages to display time<br />
-11 After V057 An analog clock display is added.<br />
+11 In V057 An analog clock display is added.<br />
+11 In V059 Added OTA.<br />
 <br />NB For Fast screen access an SD card must be inserted in the Pocuter.<br />
 Therefore two versions are available.<br />
 PocuterWordClockV0??FS.INO with fast screen; SD needed.<br />